derrynknife/SurPyval/docs/Parametric SurPyval Modelling.rst

 You can see that the mu parameter has been fixed at 10.
 This can work for distribuitons with many more parameters, including the offset.

 .. code:: python

+    import surpyval as surv
+    import numpy as np

     np.random.seed(30)
     x = surv.ExpoWeibull.random(50, 10., 2, 4) + 10